 Visit Cuba

-The "Ritmo y Arroz: Cuba Through Dance and Food," education abroad program provides the opportunity to earn six credits while spending two weeks in Cuba.
+The Rhythm and Revolution: Cuba education abroad program provides the opportunity to earn six credits while spending two weeks in Cuba.
+The program includes two courses, each with cross-listed options.

-No prior knowledge of dance or Spanish necessary.
+No prior knowledge of dance or Spanish is necessary.
+Just bring your curiosity!

 Interact with students and professional artists in urban and rural Cuba.